The Main Difference

 Do Americans need a passport to visit St. John or Anguilla?

-Which is more expensive, St. John or Anguilla?
+Which has better beaches — St. John or Anguilla?

 Which has better snorkeling?